githubuser20152014/reading-mode/README.md

 ## Keyboard Shortcuts
 - **Alt + R**: Toggle Reading Mode
 - **Alt + F**: Toggle Focus Mode (fullscreen distraction-free reading)

+## Save for Later Feature

+### Online Storage
+Articles are saved within the extension for quick access and synced across your devices.

+### Local File Export
+Every saved article is automatically exported as a standalone HTML file:
+- Complete article content with original formatting
+- Embedded images
+- Article metadata (title, reading time, save date)
+- Original URL reference
+- AI-generated summary (if available)
+- Mobile-friendly responsive design
+- No extension required to view saved files
+- Can be organized in your preferred folder structure

+### How to Use
+1. Click the "Save for Later" button on any article in reader mode
+2. The article will be saved in the extension and downloaded as an HTML file
+3. Move the downloaded file to your preferred folder (e.g., Documents/Reading Mode)
+4. Open the file in any web browser to read offline

 ## Setup